WFU-HPC/deac-docs/source/index.rst

     *                                                                            *
     *  Unauthorized use is STRICTLY PROHIBITED and WFU maintains all rights to   *
     *  University related or legal actions associated with such access.
 Refer    *
-    *  to https://hpc.wfu.edu for detailed documentation and usage policies.     *
+    *  to https://go.wfu.edu/deac-sla for detailed documenation and policies.    *
     *                                                                            *
     *  For questions and support, email deac-help@wfu.edu.
-To acknowledge use of *
+You must acknowledge  *
-    *  the DEAC Cluster in research outputs, please cite DOI: 10.57682/g13z-2362 *
+    *  the WFU HPC Facility in publications: https://go.wfu.edu/deac-doi         *
+    *                                                                            *
     ******************************************************************************

 .. #############################################################################